Definition of Polyptoton

 Mine, mine by a right, from birth till death.

-This is one of the perfect examples of polyptoton in which Tennyson has used the same word in various shapes.
+This is one of the perfect examples of polyptoton in which Tennyson has used the same word in various forms.
 Here, it is creating poetic effect by contrasting different forms.

 This is another very good example of polyptoton.
-Here, the words are used in multiple forms.
+Here, the words bow and smile are used in multiple forms.
 “Bow” is used as a noun and then as a verb.
 Similarly, “smile” is used twice in two ways with different meanings.

 Which alters when it alteration finds,